Hardpansara/Student-management-system-project/README.md

    - The application connects to a MySQL database hosted locally on the default port (3306).
    - The connection credentials used in the example are a username "root" with an empty password.
 Users should adjust these details based on their MySQL setup.

+4. **Database Location:**
+   - Users are required to set up the MySQL database at a specified location.
+For reference, it is recommended to place the database directory at "C:\xampp\mysql\data".
+Users should customize this location based on their XAMPP or MySQL installation directory.

+5. **Library Dependency:**
+   - The application relies on the "mysql-connector-j-8.1.0" library for MySQL connectivity.
+Users must ensure that this library is added to the reference library of the project.
+The library can be downloaded [here](https://dev.mysql.com/downloads/connector/j/?os=26).

-4. **Student Operations:**
+6. **Student Operations:**
    - **Adding a Student:**
      - Users can input details such as student ID, name, age, contact number, email, department, and course.
 The application validates input, including contact numbers and email addresses.
      - The information is then added to the database.

    - **Viewing Student List:**
      - Users can view a list of all students in the database, displaying details like ID, name, age, contact number, email, department, and course.